lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ## Forecast plot
 ![FORECAST PLOT](FINALFORECASTPLOT.png)

-## Mean Error Metrics
+## Validation (Mean Error Metrics)
-The Mean Absolute Error (MAE), Root Mean Square and the Mean Absolute Percnetage were calculated to measure to measure how far off are the predicted values to the actual values.
+The Mean Absolute Error (MAE), Root Mean Square and the Mean Absolute Percnetage were calculated to measure how far off are the predicted values to the actual values.

 ---
      test_forecast_steps = 3